 - Knowledge Sharing / Continuous Learning: Learning and sharing knowledge and encourage the learning of others

-- Excellent knowledge and application skills of IT tools and management systems
+- Good application skills of IT tools and management systems

 Required Skills and Experience

-- Secondary Education with specialized national or international certification in accounting and finance.
-University Degree in Business or Public Administration desirable, but it is not a requirement.
+- University Degree in Business or Public Administration would be desirable, but it is not a requirement.

-- Minimum 7 years of progressively responsible experience is required in financial management and administration, in a large corporation or organization is required.
+- Minimum of 6 years of experience in administration is required, in a large corporation or organization is required.

-- Experience in the usage of computers and office software packages (MS Word, Excel, etc) and advanced knowledge of spreadsheet and database packages, experience in handling of web based management systems.
+- Experience in the usage of computers and office software packages (MS Word, Excel, etc) and advance knowledge of spreadsheet and database packages, experience in handling of web based management systems.

 - Excellent command of written and spoken English and at least one Nigerian language